martinpihrt/OSPy/README.md

-OSPy Readme
+OSPy (Open Sprinkler Python) Readme
 ====

-OSPy - OpenSprinklerPython An improved Python port of the Arduino based OpenSprinkler firmware.
+OSPy - Open Sprinkler Python An improved Python port of the Arduino based OpenSprinkler firmware.

 This is my fork from Rimco/OSPy (https://github.com/Rimco/OSPy) with My modifications.